compose-spec/compose-spec/spec.md

 ### logging

-`logging` define the logging configuration for the service.
+`logging` defines the logging configuration for the service.

 ```yml
 logging: